• Skip to main content

 Nudges by default

-Giving clients a variety of choices doesn’t rule out the possibility of persuading customers to make a specific purchase.
+Give your clients a variety of choices.
+It can enhance the possibility of attracting customers to make a specific purchase.
 In most circumstances, it means purchasing a better or superior choice.
-A solid example of how default nudges may be employed in practice is presenting the price as the “best value for money,” “best offering,” and so on.
+A solid example of how default nudges may be employed in practice is presenting the price as the “best value for money,” “best offering,” “best price,” and so on.

-You don’t need to be a behavioral psychologist to understand how the word “free” works for buyers.
+You don’t need to know behavioral science to understand how the word “free” works for buyers.
 Give clients the option of receiving a complimentary recipe book when they purchase high-priced kitchen equipment, and sales will rise.

 Threshold pricing